 Secured and Unsecured Debts

 Because the United States Congress drafts the language governing bankruptcy, it decided that there are certain debts that cannot be discharged in bankruptcy.
 The most common types of non-dischargeable debts are taxes and student loans.
 Even if you file bankruptcy, these debts will not be summarily “wiped out” like some other debts.
-Other non-dischargeable debts include:

-- Debts for spousal or child support
+- Spousal or child support

-- Debts for Governmental units for fines and penalties
+- Governmental units for fines and penalties

-- Debts owed to certain tax-advantaged retirement plans
+- Certain tax-advantaged retirement plans

-- Debts owed for some condominium or cooperative housing fees
+- Some condominium or cooperative housing fees

 Some debts are dischargeable in a Chapter 13 bankruptcy but not a Chapter 7.
-These debts include:

-- Debts for willful and malicious injury to property
+- Willful and malicious injury to property

-- Debts incurred to pay non-dischargeable tax obligations
+- Non-dischargeable tax obligations

 When to Expect a Discharge